Clyvv/DataAwareDeclareReplayer/README.md

 After cloning or downloading this repository, import it into Eclipse.
 The application uses [Ivy](https://ant.apache.org/ivy/) for dependency management.
 You may also need to install that.

 You need start ProM from within the application in order to access out plugins.
-To do that right click of the ProM with UITopia (DataAwareDeclareReplayer).launch file and select run.
+To do that right click of the ProM with UITopia (DataAwareDeclareReplayer).launch file and select Run As.

 ### How to use
 An event log and a data-aware Declare model are needed as input.